Beyond Transparency: Reimagining AI Interpretability Paradigms

 One approach involves perturbation testing, where input features highlighted in an explanation are removed or modified to test if the model’s output changes accordingly.
 If the model still makes the same decision despite altered or removed key inputs, the explanation is likely unfaithful.

-For Instance- : In fraud detection, an AI model might flag a transaction as suspicious due to location and purchase amount.
+For Instance, in fraud detection, an AI model might flag a transaction as suspicious due to location and purchase amount.
 Using the faithfulness-measurable paradigm, we can systematically remove or alter those features to see if the model still flags the transaction.
 If it does, then the explanation is called into question.
 This method ensures that what the model "says" influenced its decision actually did.

 This paradigm enables post-training evaluation and debugging of explanations, providing a layer of accountability even for high-performance models.